NP-membership for the boundary-boundary art-gallery problem: Introduction

 A common technique for solving CSPs is \emph{constraint propagation}: given an instance $\Gamma$, we can derive new constraints from the existing ones.
 A method for producing new constraints giving existing ones is called an \emph{inference rule}.
 If we can derive the unsatisfiable clause $\emptyset$ from the original instance using some set of inference rules, then we conclude that the instance is unsatisfiable.
 A derivation of $\emptyset$ is called a \emph{refutation} of the instance.
 A set of inference rules for a CSP is \emph{refutation complete} if every unsatisfiable instance has a refutation.

-In 1960, Davis and Putman \cite{ResolutionCompleteness} showed that the inference rule:
+In 1960, Davis and Putman \cite{ResolutionCompleteness} proved refutation-completeness for the following inference rule on SAT formulas:

-is refutation-complete for boolean satisfiability.
-The notation here describes an inference rule (called binary resolution) that produces a constraint $C\vee D$ given constraints $x\vee C$ and $\neg x\vee D$, where $x$ is a variable and $C$ and $D$ are (possibly empty) constraints.
+The notation here means that we can derive the constraint below the bar from the constraints above the bar.
+This particular inference rule is called binary resolution.
+It produces a constraint $C\vee D$ given constraints $x\vee C$ and $\neg x\vee D$, where $x$ is a variable and $C$ and $D$ are (possibly empty) constraints.
 In general, there is no guarantee that a refutation has polynomial size or that one can be found efficiently if it exists.
 However, resolution leads to a polynomial-time algorithm for boolean 2SAT (see Krom 1967 \cite{Binary2SAT}).

 In 2000, Beckert, Hahnle and Manya \cite{Monotone2SAT} extended binary resolution to the case where the variables take values in a finite lattice $N$, and the constraints are disjunctions of terms of form $x\le c$ or $x\ge c$, where $x$ is a variable and $c\in N$.
 Specifically, they show that the inference rule: